mdditt2000/kubernetes-1-26/flannel/README.md

-# Setup Cilium with F5 BIG-IP
+# Setup Fannel with F5 BIG-IP

 This guide documents how to use Flannel CNI with F5 BIG-IP.
 I am only going to provide a quick example for this documentation.
 Full BIG-IP HA examples can be found on my user-guides